 Hiring agencies may require a resume and/or cover letter to be attached to the initial application but shall not require additional materials.
 Additional materials such as transcripts, responses to essay questions, or work samples may be requested from applicants who advance in the selection process.

 Hiring agencies shall not require an applicant to possess or present a valid driver license unless the ability to legally drive is an essential function of the job or is related to a legitimate business purpose.

+Hiring agencies shall not request or require an applicant’s age, date of birth, nor attendance or graduation dates of an educational institution prior to completing an initial interview.
+If there is no initial interview, then agencies shall not request such information prior to making a conditional offer of employment.
+Exceptions are permitted only when age, date of birth, attendance or graduation dates are required to:

+(A) Affirm that the applicant meets bona fide occupational qualifications; or

+(B) Comply with any provision of federal, state or local law, rule or regulation.

+An agency may only require the specific information needed to validate qualifications or compliance under (A) or (B) above.

 Any recruitment and selection process shall be competitive, unbiased, and of such content as to assist in determining an applicant’s qualification to perform the work.
 This may include but is not limited to inclusive job postings and diverse interview panels which reflect the community being served.